Upanayana

-The tradition is widely discussed in ancient Sanskrit texts of Hinduism and varies regionally.
-The sacred thread or Yajnopavita (also referred to as Janeu, Jandhyam, Poonal, Munja and JanivaraYonya) has become one of the most important identifiers of the Upanayana ceremony in contemporary times, however this was not always the case.
-Generally, this ceremony should be performed before the advent of adulthood.
+The tradition is widely discussed in ancient Samskṛta texts of Hinduism and varies regionally.
+The sacred thread or yajñopavīta (also referred to as Janeu, Jandhyam, Pūṇūl, Muñja and Janivara Yonya) has become one of the most important identifiers of the Upanayana ceremony in contemporary times, however this was not always the case.
+Typically, this ceremony should be performed before the advent of adulthood.